-Cathedral in the Desert, the newest dory in the OARS fleet, hand-crafted by OARS Dories guide Sean Bothman in honor of George Wendt, makes its first voyage down the Colorado River through Grand Canyon
+Cathedral in the Desert, the newest dory in the OARS fleet—hand-crafted by OARS Dories guide Sean Bothman in honor of George Wendt—makes its first voyage down the Colorado River through Grand Canyon

-OARS finds a permanent home for its Moab, UT outpost and breaks ground on new warehouse and guide house
+OARS finds a permanent home for its Moab, UT outpost and breaks ground on a new warehouse and guide house

 OARS celebrates Regional Manager Curt Chang’s 50-year legacy of running dory trips on the rivers of Idaho with the release of “Dory Land”, a short film honoring a community of guides who care deeply about rivers, running good trips and the legacy of dories.